Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Identity mapping](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/IdentityMapping.png "[Identity mapping]")

 This extension is used to copy the value from the source attribute and map it to the destination attribute.
 In contrast to the *Basic Mapping* extension, only completely identical attributes in the source and the destination attribute can be mapped.

+### Possible data type mappings

+This extension is mostly data type independent.
 All attributes with a selfmappable data type can be mapped.

-[comment]: <> (Selfmappable erklären)
+[comment]: <> (Selfmappable erklären, welche datentypen sind nicht selfmappable?)

 ### Configuration
 This ETL extension has no further configuration settings.